fumitoh/modelx/doc/source/releases/spymx_relnotes_v0.7.0.rst

 Setting object from MxExplorer
 -------------------------------

-Prior to this release, the object to analyzer can only be set as an expression entered by the user which is to be evaluated in MxConsole.
+Prior to this release, the object to analyze can only be set as an expression entered by the user which is to be evaluated in MxConsole.
 This release enables the user to set the object to analyze from MxExplorer.